SenthJeya/Crown-Travels/README.md

   Use the booking feature to plan trips.
   Manage bookings and view bills.
   Future Enhancements
-  Add support for iOS devices. -- have to check Implement multi-language support. --have to check Include a review and rating system for places and hotels. --have to check
+  Add support for iOS devices.
+  Implement multi-language support.
+  Include a review and rating system for places and hotels.

 License
   This project is licensed under the MIT License.